oslabs-beta/Redline/README.md

 ## Getting Started

+## How do you use Redline for applications in production?

 Navigate to [Redline](https://redlinemetrics.com) and set up a user account or click straight through to our monitoring tool. _Users who opt to sign up using Auth0 are able to save their Redis instances_.

 <img width='600' height='auto' src='https://i.imgur.com/ECMcTXz.gif' alt='getting started'>